A Sportsman's Sketches: Bezhin Lea

-The narrator gets lost in the woods and comes across a clearing, where he meets up with five peasant boys near a fire who are guarding the horses.
-The narrator pretends to be asleep and the boys forget he is there and start talking about fairies and talking animals, stories that they believe to be true.
-The beauty of the story is typically found in the innocence of the young boys.
-Serfdom here is hidden in the background, never truly mentioned or argued against as in the other stories.
+The opening of this story begins with a highly stylized and poetic depiction of the beauty of the countryside during the day.
+The narrator, in one of his hunting expeditions, gets lost in the woods.
+As night approaches, he comes across a clearing, where he meets up with five peasant boys near a fire who are grazing the horses.
+The narrator pretends to be asleep and the boys forget he is there and start exchanging scary tales with each other.
+This story juxtaposes the natural beauty of the world with the terrifying essence of the “supernatural”.

 Kasyan from the Beautiful Lands

 While in a carriage the narrator comes across a funeral procession and goes to Yudin village to get a new axle when theirs breaks.
-There he meets Kasyan, a fifty-year-old dwarf who lives in the village and who belongs to some unnamed religious sect.
+There he meets Kasyan, a fifty-year-old dwarf who lives in the village and who is a yurodivy.
 He takes them to get a new axle and the narrator notices how at one he seems with his environment and incredibly generous.
-Kasyan establishes his hatred of established society through his glorification of the world of folklore.
+Kasyan establishes his hatred of established society through his glorification of the world of folklore and faith.